 CSSA Major Professor/Advisor Bios

-Kerry Kincanon is the Assistant Director of the Academic Success Center and Head Advisor for the University Exploratory Studies Program and has been connected with the CSSA program for 17 years.
-He earned his Bachelors degree in English from Wayne State College and Masters degrees in English from Ball State University (Indiana) and Ed.M in CSSA from OSU.
+Kerry Kincanon is the Director of the University Exploratory Studies Program and has been connected with the CSSA program for 20 years.
+He earned his Bachelor’s degree in English from Wayne State College (Nebraska) and M.A. in English from Ball State University (Indiana) and Ed.M in CSSA from OSU.
 Kerry’s primary professional and higher education interests are academic advising, general education curriculum, and first-year student transitions and experience (particularly for first generation/low income students).
-Prior to his work in advising he taught writing and literature in community college and worked with faculty development programs.
-Kerry is actively involved in NACADA: A Global Community for Academic Advising, currently serving in a leadership position on the organization’s Board, and his primary professional interest is in academic advising.
-Within advising, he is interested in advising philosophy and theory, advising undecided and exploratory students, and first-year college student transitions, and advisors as agents of social justice.
+Prior to his work in advising at OSU, he taught writing and literature at a community college and worked with faculty development programs.
+Kerry is actively involved in NACADA: A Global Community for Academic Advising, and will be wrapping up a 3-year term on NACADA’s Board of Directors in October 2019.
+Within the field of academic advising, he is specifically interested in advising philosophy, theory, and history, advising undecided and exploratory students, first-year college student transitions, and advisors as agents of social justice.

 Tristen Shay is the Associate Director of Student Services and Student Diversity Liaison for the College of Liberal Arts, and has been a faculty member in the CSSA program at OSU for the past several years.
 They received their BA in Gender Studies as well as Art History & Visual Culture Studies at Whitman College and their EdM in CSSA from OSU.
 In addition to their current work in Advising and Student Services, Tristen also sits on a variety of boards and committees including the Leadership Council for Equity, Inclusion and Social Justice (OSU), the National Liberal Arts Steering Committee (NACADA), Faculty Senate (OSU), and the National Out N About board (non-profit LGBTQ+ youth services).
 At OSU they support several student groups: Hillel (Jewish Student Union), Alpha Kappa Psi (International, Coeducation Business Fraternity) and TREX (Trans* Resource and Education eXtravaganza!).
 Their interests within advising are broad, but currently include persistence for trans* college students and recruitment and retention of indigenous populations.